huggingface/datasets/datasets/wit/README.md

 Details on the field content can be found directly in the [paper, figure 5 and table 12.](https://arxiv.org/abs/2103.01913)

 ### Data Splits

+All data is held in `train` split, with a total of 37046386 rows.

 ## Dataset Creation